suyan/search-engine-learning/README.md

 HW3 is to use solr to index and search the pages fetched in HW2 and compare pagerank algorithms.

 We use a Python library named networkx to compute page rank and use PHP to request search result from solr.
 So in this folder, there are two sub folders name python and PHP.

+## Homework 4

+Implement spell check and spell correction in search input field.
+Spell check is implemented by SpellCorrector PHP library(fixed several bugs), spell correction is powered by solr's suggestor(check the solr config file).